-The Plan reinforces compact community form, sustains concentrated investments in infrastructure, and focuses housing action in Bolton Landing and south along Route 9N Lake Shore Drive.
-In this area, the Town promotes commercial development through the General Business and Residential-Commercial Hamlet Zoning Districts.
-This compact area is also connected with the community's higher density street grid, where it is recommended to Form a Complete Streets Plan and promote greater walkability.
+The Plan concentrates on infilling areas already designated for growth as it reinforces compact community form, sustains concentrated investments in infrastructure, and focuses housing action in Bolton Landing and south along Route 9N Lake Shore Drive.
+In this area, the Town promotes commercial development through the General Business and

+Residential-Commercial Hamlet Zoning Districts.
+This compact area is also connected with the community's higher density street grid, where it is recommended to form a Complete Streets Plan and promote greater walkability.
 This is the same corridor where there is a focus on advancing regional transit and workforce mobility improvements.